seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 which is inv.
 46 read backwards — the constant would then agree with a record that no longer names the run behind it.
 It goes stale by design; the reader is told so here.

-Gate at this revision: `bench.yml`, **14 steps, 1 336 147 checks**, unchanged since
+Gate at this revision: `bench.yml`, **14 steps, 1 336 148 checks**.
+TZ-50 moved step 14 by
+exactly one — 487 → **488**, the check-33 pin on `prod`'s key set — and moved nothing else
-`2026-09-14-a`: neither TZ-45 nor TZ-46 moved a file any step reads.
-That revision is where TZ-44 moved TWO steps, which no single TZ before it did — step 14 475 → **487**, section I 94 → 95 where the I9
+any step reads: `1 336 147 + 1 = 1 336 148`. `2026-09-14-a` is where TZ-44 moved TWO steps,
+which no single TZ before it did — step 14 475 → 487, section I 94 → 95 where the I9 pair puts
-pair puts two checks where one stood plus the new section K at **11**, and step 4 40 → **59**, the nineteen lane assertions added to `verify_bench.py`; `1 336 116 + 12 + 19 = 1 336 147`.
+two checks where one stood plus the new section K at **11**, and step 4 40 → **59**, the nineteen lane assertions added to `verify_bench.py`; `1 336 116 + 12 + 19 = 1 336 147`.

-**Steps 4 and 14 were NOT replayed by the Architect at `2026-09-14-a`**, nor by any session since, and the two figures above are the implementation session's LOCAL readings: `59` and `487`, both `FAIL 0`, sections E 32, F 29, G 63, H 107, I 95, J 8, K 11.
-What the audit verified independently is the ARITHMETIC — the unprinted term is 142 before and after, `475 + 1 + 11 = 487`, `40 + 19 = 59` —
-and the committed I9 pair, diffed character for character against the specification.
+**The runner's own per-step COUNTS were read for the first time at this revision.** TZ-50's session took them out of the log body — `gh run view <id> -R seahomebatumi-ai/crypto-auto --log`, 87 802 and 89 096 bytes on the two `Bench gate` runs of implementation commit `2ecefc7`, `35223415269` (push) and `35223439860` (pull_request), both `success` on every job
+step: step 4 `checks run: 59   FAIL 0`, step 14 `checks run: 488   FAIL 0`, sections E 32,
-**The hosted gate WAS read this time, by the session that produced it**: two `Bench gate` runs on the implementation commit `99e4b0a`, `34786159289` (push) and `34786168232` (pull_request), both `success` on every job step, read with `gh run view`. **What nobody has read is the runner's own per-step COUNTS** — a conclusion is a measurement and a count is a different one, and neither substitutes for the other (inv.
-22, 43). **Step 5's own count has never been recorded in this map**: it is the residual that makes the recorded total add up (255 708) and it is arithmetic, not a reading.
+F 29, G 63, H 107, I 95, J 8, K 11.
+The negative control read the same step RED on the same instrument — `488   FAIL 1` on run `35225366648`, one FAIL line, every other step `success` — so the count and the gate's ability to fail were read together. **A conclusion is a measurement and a count is a different one** (inv.
+22, 43), and until now only the first had ever been read off a runner; the clause in inv.
+44 that said the second could not be is corrected there, not here. **Neither figure was replayed by the Architect**, then or now: what the audit verifies is the arithmetic and the committed text, and at this revision that was `487 + 1 = 488` against a diff of `+10 / −0` in one hunk — which is also why no check could have been renumbered, since renumbering requires a deletion. **Step 5's own count has never been recorded in this map**: it is the residual that makes the recorded total add up (255 708) and it is arithmetic, not a reading.

+**A step number in a report is the jobs API's, not this block's, and the two run +5 apart.**
+The API counts the implicit setup and teardown steps around the job, so the figures above read 14 YAML steps here and 19 on the run page, `verify_bench.py` at step 4 here and step 9 there, the garrison at step 14 here and step 19 there.
+The offset is uniform, and reading one numbering as the other manufactures a map lag that does not exist — this audit nearly filed one.

 **Step 7 (`journal_bench.js`) moves with verdict CONTENT, not only with control volume.** It counts numeric leaves of the records it writes, and a verdict that